Captain Nemo and the Underwater City: Plot

 A now desperate Fraser gives orders for 'crash speed.'
 As the submarine increases to flank an explosion causes the engines to fail, and out of control the ship strikes a reef before coming to a stop whilst still submerged.
-The crew with Fraser and the Baths put on diving gear and attempt to escape from the now flooding submarine, but Barnaby panics and drown.
+The crew with Fraser and the Baths put on diving gear and attempt to escape from the now flooding submarine, but Barnaby panics and drowns.

 Nautilus I approaches the wreck just in time to be buffeted violently as the bigger ship explodes; Joab is electrocuted as he is thrown against a control panel.
 Mortally wounded he confesses to Nemo that he helped Fraser to escape.
 Helena Beckett admits that she knew of the attempt, and that she and her son chose to stay.
 Mala reads Nemo a letter that Fraser left behind, in which he thanks Nemo for offering him a place in the city's future, but that he cannot accept, as he believes in his mission, and the 'slower, more painful process' towards peace.

 The film closes as Nautilus turns towards Templemer.
 On the surface, a small schooner is seen picking up two men in mid-ocean, far from either land or any sign of wreckage.
 Fraser and Swallow Bath, huddled in blankets, are taken aboard, and as the schooner prepares to set sail, Fraser finds his companion has concealed a gold ladle under his coat.
 The two exchange rueful smiles, and Fraser tosses it lightly into the sea.